yiisoft/yii-core/docs/guide/runtime-logging.md

 In the above code, two log targets are registered:

 * the first target selects error and warning messages and saves them in a database table;
-* the second target selects error messages under the categories whose names start with `yii\db\`, and sends them in an email to both `admin@example.com` and `developer@example.com`.
+* the second target selects error messages under the categories whose names start with `Yiisoft\Db\`, and sends them in an email to both `admin@example.com` and `developer@example.com`.

 Yii comes with the following built-in log targets.
 Please refer to the API documentation about these classes to